 Dumb things happen in the Army, and soldiers make mistakes.
 Good leaders recognize that while it is doctrinally correct that the platoon leader is responsible for everything in the platoon, good or bad, there is also an absolute limit to what he or she can immediately control.
 If a soldier in a platoon gets a DUI, it is likely that whole chain of command will be standing on the carpet answering for it.
 Ass chewings will commence, lessons will be learned, and everyone will go on about their way.

-Sometimes, while taking said ass chewing, a junior leader (or even a senior leader) can feel frustrated for being blamed for the indiscretion of a subordinate who might have two or three subordinate leaders.
+Sometimes, while taking said ass chewing, a junior leader (or even a senior leader) will feel frustrated for being blamed for the indiscretion of a subordinate who might have two or three subordinate leaders.

 “How the hell was I supposed to stop Specialist Ronald from driving nude through the front gate blasting Ride of the Valkyries!?”